patricksavalle/devops-project-template/content/developer-testing-strategy.md

 - [ ] Use [Design-by-Contract](coding-guidelines.md#design-by-contract) to complement developer testing

-- [ ] Write high level tests for the new feature as a whole **before** implementing the feature's functionality
+- [ ] Write high level tests for new features as a whole **before** implementing the feature

-- [ ] Write lower level tests for the feature's parts **after** the implementation passes the high-level tests **and** it's design is satisfactory.
+- [ ] Write lower level tests for new feature's parts **after** the implementation passes the high-level tests **and** it's design is satisfactory

-   > This prevent continuously having to refactor the tests while implementation's design still changes.
+   > This prevents continuously having to refactor the tests while implementation's design still changes.
    > These test now serve to prevent and help locate regression during refactors

-- [ ] Use a framework to mock tests, turning integration test into isolation tests (unit tests)
+- [ ] Use a framework to mock integrations, turning integration test into isolation tests (unit tests)

-- [ ] Always only test interfaces so you can optimize implementation without breaking tests
+- [ ] Always test interfaces so you can optimize implementations without breaking tests

-- [ ] Automate as many tests as you can
+- [ ] Only use automatable testing in this phase

 - [ ] Remove tests that are not 100% reliable or representative